TOMI-2025/TOMI-2025.github.io/index.markdown

 - h) The 'Links' part should have enough composition links that can utilize all nodes you have generated.
 </pre>

 **User Prompt**: We can provide additional context in the user prompt and ask the LLM to generate a song arrangement in TOMI data structure.
-Note that we append the sentence 'Your result should contain about 50+ clips, 20+ tracks, 30+ transformations, and 60+ links' to the end of the user prompt.
-While the LLM (GPT-4o in our experiments) may still not generate content at this scale, this addition effectively encourages the model to produce more output compared to when the sentence is omitted.
+Note that we append the sentence "_Your result should contain about 50+ clips, 20+ tracks, 30+ transformations, and 60+ links_" to the end of the user prompt.
+While the LLM (GPT-4o in our experiments) may still not generate content at this scale, this addition can encourage the model to produce more output compared to when the sentence is omitted.
 <pre class="prompt">
 Please compose an electronic music song.
 Feel free to choose any instruments you like on your own.
 The tempo is about 120, and the mood is happy.
 Your generation should be completely provided, and should be close to real-world music production.
 Your result should contain about 50+ clips, 20+ tracks, 30+ transformations, and 60+ links.
 </pre>